 The neonatal mortality rate in the Children Welfare Teaching Hospital was found to be high throughout the four years of the study.
-Multiple congenital anomalies were the leading cause of death, followed by other causes like sepsis, RDS, and postoperative complications.
-Improving neonatal care, training the staff on respiratory care and infection control strategies, and establishing more advanced NICUs around Iraq can improve the general respect given in NICUs and reduce neonatal mortality.
+Multiple congenital anomalies were the main cause of death followed by other causes like sepsis, RDS, and postoperative complication.
+Improving neonatal care and training the staff on respiratory care and infection control strategies as well as establishing more advanced NICUs around Iraq can improve the general care given in NICU and reduce neonatal mortality.